ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 When we resolve the next event in a given DLQ topic, it can go one of two ways:
 - We can discard the event, meaning it is not republished to a retry queue and is effectively ignored.
-- We can process the event, where we run the event through custom logic that can be as extensive or specific as needed.
-Ultimately, the event would be requeued to the retry topic or discarded.
-The processing can also be bypassed by directly supplying a JSON event to the API, which publishes the event outright.
+- We can process the event, where the event is published to the retry topic or discarded (e.g. if the service info is missing).
+The processing can also be bypassed by directly supplying a JSON event to the API, which publishes the event outright as long as the correlation ID matches.

-The event processing logic can be part of the DLQ service.
-The idea is that the event can be routed to some bit of code based on its service of origin, topic, type, or anything else.
-The logic can also exist elsewhere, from which an event is provided in an API request.

 Another useful piece of information for the DLQ service is the exception information.
 There is currently no mechanism to provide that to the DLQ service, but the info could